seboettg / citeproc-php

 Bibliography-specific styles using CSS

-Some CSL stylesheets use bibliography-specific style options like hanging indents or alignments.
-To get an effect of these options you can render separated Cascading Stylesheets using CiteProc.
-You have to insert these styles within the <head> tag of your html output page.
+Some CSL stylesheets use bibliography-specific style options such as hanging indents or alignments.
+To apply these options, you can render the corresponding CSS using CiteProc.

 <?php